tonycui/spatio/ROADMAP.md

-# Geo42 Project Roadmap
+# Spatio Project Roadmap

 > Goal: Build a modern geospatial database that provides the best performance and development experience

 ## 🎯 Project Overview

-Geo42 is a high-performance geospatial database developed in Rust, designed for modern applications.
+Spatio is a high-performance geospatial database developed in Rust, designed for modern applications.
 Our goal is to provide the best performance, stronger type safety, and a more modern development experience.

 ### Core Advantages
 - 🚀 **High Performance**: Rust zero-cost abstractions + asynchronous architecture